-• handle, which can be of type com.bea.console.handles.Handle or a custom Handle class that you create.
+handle, which can be of type com.bea.console.handles.Handle or a custom Handle class that you create.

 The portal framework uses this property to correlate an ActionForm bean with the data source that populates the bean, such as an MBean.
-See "Handles for ActionForms and Row Beans" on page 7-6.
+See Section 7.2.2, "Handles for ActionForms and Row Beans."

-Data Model for Tables
+7.2.1.2 Data Model for Tables

-If you are using BEA JSP tags to render a table in the Administration Console, you must create two form beans: one bean that represents the rows in the table (called a row bean) and another bean (called a table bean) that contains the collection of row beans.
+If you are using Oracle JSP tags to render a table in the Administration Console, you must create two form beans: one bean that represents the rows in the table (called a row bean) and another bean (called a table bean) that contains the collection of row beans.
 Each property in the row bean is rendered as a table column.
 For example, in Figure 7-2, each row bean instance contains a name, state, health, and listenPort property.